adelaideecoinformatics/ImageRepository/README.md

 ```
 **Beware** that this will only install from the latest commit.
 It won't read dirty workspace changes.

-# Developer workflow - running the app locally using Flask
+# Developer workflow - running the app locally using uwsgi+Flask

 Doing the `pip install` method is too cumbersome when developing locally.
 Instead, you can directly run the app using uwsgi and Flask with hot reloading.
 Follow these steps to create a virtualenv, install the requirements and start the app: